jenny-Musah/HNGx_Task_Two/README.md

 }
 ```

-Instructions for setting up and deploying the API locally or on a server.
 ## Deployment
 *After this project as been set up, following the above guidelines you can as well deploy.
 Deploying this project requires you to have decided what platform  you desire to host the project,